All Episodes

 Wow.
 In 7th grade.

 Oh, I always knew.
-Yeah, Her name was Sarah.
+Yeah, her name was Sarah.

 Damn.
 Money, money, money.

-Money talks.
-But now I'm changing that,
+But now I'm.
+I'm changing that, though.

-year imprisonment, he and Ayers had been corresponding via
+had been corresponding via letters.

-letters.
-Multiple envelopes and letters
+Multiple envelopes and letters were found in her possession,

-residence at 26 O 5 State St. Salem.
+all from Randall's prison residence at 26 O 5 State St.

-Suspecting Woodfield's involvement in Sherri Lynn's
+involvement in Sherri Lynn's murder, Ayer's family provided

-murder, Ayer's family provided his name to law enforcement.
+his name to law enforcement.
+He was questioned but refused to

-He was questioned but refused tosit for a polygraph test.
+sit for a polygraph test.
+Law.

-Law enforcement was like the athletic guy who played for the
+Enforcement was like the athletic guy who played for the

 Green Bay Packers.
 Homicide detectives found his